 Why Should You Wear Personal Protective Equipment

 You ever show up to a job and think, "Eh, I'll skip the gloves this once"?
-We've all been there.
-Yeah.
+Now, yeah.
+Consider this: we've all been there.
 And that one time is usually the time you slice your hand or breathe in something you shouldn't.

 Here's the thing — personal protective equipment isn't just yellow vests and hard hats on a construction site.
-Still, most people don't think about it until something goes wrong.
-It's the difference between a bad afternoon and a permanent injury.
+Think about it: most people don't think about it until something goes wrong.
+Now, it's the difference between a bad afternoon and a permanent injury.
 By then, it's too late.
+Practical, not theoretical.

 What Is Personal Protective Equipment